-Elnath is easy to find, if you learn to recognize the Face of the Bull in the constellation Taurus.
+Elnath is easy to find if you learn to recognize the Face of the Bull in the constellation Taurus.
 The Face of the Bull in Taurus is shaped like the letter V. The V-shape is fairly easy to pick out from the background stars.
 These stars are members of the Hyades Cluster.
 By mid-January, you can find the V-shape nearly overhead about three hours after sunset.
 This V-shape includes the brightest star in Taurus, red Aldebaran.

-Elnath isn’t quite as bright as Aldebaran.
+So, Elnath isn’t quite as bright as Aldebaran.
 But it’s also part of a noticeable pattern, and it’s blue-white in color.

 Can’t find the Face of the Bull?
 Try finding Orion the Hunter first, an extremely prominent constellation.
-You can recognize Orion for its Belt – a short straight row of three medium-bright stars.
+You can recognize Orion for its Belt, a short, straight row of three medium-bright stars.

 The galactic anticenter lies about 3 degrees to the east of the star Elnath.
-Three degrees is about the width of your thumb at an arm’s length away.
-We are not talking about a place here – but just a direction in the sky from our perspective on Earth.
-Elnath is about 130 light-years away.
-The outskirts of our galaxy’s disk are many thousands of light-years away.
+Three degrees is about the amount of sky that your thumb covers when held at arm’s length.
+The galactic anticenter isn’t a place, it’s just a direction in the sky from our perspective on Earth.
+Elnath is about 130 light-years away, whereas the outskirts of our galaxy’s disk are many thousands of light-years away.
 So Elnath is much closer and just shows the direction.

-Science of the star Elnath.
-Elnath sparkles white, and is tinged in blue.
-This star’s color indicates that it has a hot surface temperature of about 13,600 Kelvin (24,000 Fahrenheit).
-Contrast this to the surface temperature of our yellowed-colored sun, which is 5,800 Kelvin (5,500 C or 10,000 F).
+Elnath sparkles white and is tinged in blue.
+This star’s color indicates that it has a hot surface temperature of about 13,600 Kelvin (13,300 Celsius or 24,000 Fahrenheit).
+Contrast this to the surface temperature of our yellow-colored sun, which is 5,800 Kelvin (5,500 C or 10,000 F).

-According to the star expert Jim Kaler, Elnath has 4.5 times the sun’s mass, and shines with the firepower of 700 suns.
+According to the star expert Jim Kaler, Elnath has 4.5 times the sun’s mass and shines with the firepower of 700 suns.

 Elnath’s position is RA: 5h 26m 17.5s, dec: +28° 36′ 27″